 Training and materials on academic and professional (10+1) matters

-Committee structure, goals, purpose and composition
+Council and Committee structure, goals, purpose and composition

-Contact information for committee members
+Contact information for Council members

 In addition to the PBC membership, the orientation is open to the District Board of Trustees and the whole campus community.
 This training is under the purview of the Offices of Planning, Research, Innovation and Effectiveness (PRIE) and the Vice President of Administrative Services.